 What Are The Risk Factors of An Aneurysm?

 Aneurysms occur when the walls of an artery are weakened and a spherically-shaped bulge forms.
 If the aneurysm continues its growth, it can eventually burst or dissect, leading to dangerous and/or life-threatening conditions such as a hemorrhagic stroke and hypovolemic shock.
 To prevent these dangers, it’s important to understand the risk factors that could potentially lead to aneurysms.
 These include:

 What Are The Treatment Options For A Stroke?

 Treatments for strokes vary depending on the type.
 An ischemic stroke is treated by restoring blood flow to the brain while the treatment for a hemorrhagic stroke stops blood loss and treats the damaged artery.
-At IGEA Brain & Spine, our neurosurgeons specialize in treatments such as Tissue Plasminogen Activator (IV tPA)and Intra-Arterial Thrombectomy.
+At IGEA Brain, Spine & Orthopedics, our neurosurgeons specialize in treatments such as Tissue Plasminogen Activator (IV tPA)and Intra-Arterial Thrombectomy.

 Our IV-tPA procedure is the fastest method for treating strokes as it uses drugs which break down the clogs preventing blood flow to the brain.
 The minimally-invasive Intra-Arterial Thrombectomy is designed to clear the arterial blockage while reducing your recovery period and decreasing the scarring associated with traditional surgery.